defected-rbc/Dynamic-Queue-Allocation/README.md

-Here is a suggested README.md file for your GitHub repository:

----

 # Dynamic Queue Allocation using AI

 This project leverages AI to optimize queue management by predicting queue lengths and counter allocations based on historical and real-time data.
 The solution uses **XGBoost** for multi-output regression to make accurate predictions and improve customer experience in service environments.